Porirua Hall of Fame

 Golfer

 Turned professional in 1993, competing on the PGA Tour of Australasia & European Tour.
 In 2001 he received an Officer of the New Zealand Order of Merit Award for his services to golf.
-2005 he won the US Open Championship at Pinehurst, holding off Tiger Woods.
-Became the fourth player to win the US Open and the World Match Play Championship in the same year.
-2005 he was named European Tour Golfer of the Year and NZ Sportsperson of the Year.
+In 2005 he won the US Open Championship at Pinehurst, holding off Tiger Woods and became the fourth player to win the US Open and the World Match Play Championship in the same year.
+That year he was named European Tour Golfer of the Year and NZ Sportsperson of the Year.

 Jerry Collins